ansonl/ansonl.github.io/_posts/2019-05-21-messenger-expose-unfriends-bug-feature.md

 Unlike users keeping a copy of a past friend list and looking up the current friendship status of everyone, this bug requires no advance preparation or mass lookup of profiles either manually or through Graph API.

 The bug seems to be an implementation error in Facebook Stories **Hide Story From** database that occurs when people unfriend each other.
-Below is a matrix of the correct and incorrect behavior.
+Below is a matrix of the correct and incorrect behavior:

  Primary profile setting at time of unfriend | Correct **Hide Story From** selection | Bug behavior **Hide Story From** selection
  --- | --- | ---
  User explicitly choose to hide story | ☑ | ☑
  User did not choose to hide story | ☐ | ☑

+The bug appears to affect unfriends between 2015-2018 until the Facebook Stories implementation was fixed.
+The actual implementation patch date is not public so the actual affected user count is unknown.

 I reported this bug to Facebook's Bug Bounty because it is possibly a identification/deanonymization issue depending on various situations that may lead to unfriending (social/emotional/etc) and the effects (bullying?/etc) of a previously assumed "silent" unfriend now being confirmed.
 While there is no technical "hacking" involved, the bug is more than just a user interface bug.

 ~~If this is apparently intended functionality and I may have misinterpreted it, I figure people should know more about the functionality of the **Hide Story From** feature through this post.~~

 Facebook Security initially replied to my report as not valid.
 They wrote that this behavior "is actually just intended functionality".
-I wrote an initial version of this post a weeks days later and Facebook requested that the post be removed while they investigate the bug behavior further.
+I wrote an initial version of this post a month later and Facebook requested that the post be removed while they investigate the bug behavior further.
 About four months later Facebook Security emailed me that:

 > We had already fixed the bug when you reported the issue to us and started a mitigation job.
 However, your report highlighted our timeframe as an issue in the mitigation process, and now we're working on improving and expediting that work.
 > While we had already fixed the bug when you reported the issue to us and started a cleanup process, your report led us to improve the process for a quicker full remediation.